 b.
 Get familiar with the opposing pitcher.
 Confirm what you saw in the bullpen.
 Try to find a way to read his pitches.
 Does he play with the ball more on the breaking pitch?
 Does he raise his hands higher on the fastball?
 Does he do anything different on a particular pitch?
 Study the movement of the ball and visualize your approach to hitting this guy.

 c.
 Study the pitchers pick off move.
 Try to find the first indicator that he is either going home or to first.
 Get a feel for his timing.
 Visualize yourself on first and how you will get a jump to steal a base.

 d.
-Watch for the signs and always know hat is going to happen.
+Watch for the signs and always know what is going to happen.
 Always picture yourself and how you will react when you are involved.

 e.
 Team up with a partner and try to steal the opponent’s signs.
 Try to figure out when they are going to steal, bunt, or throw a breaking pitch.
 Stay alert to the game and be at least one step ahead.

 f.
-When you are in the hole, that is when you are the next to be on deck, get your equipment ready and be prepared to go on deck as soon as the hitter leave the batters box.
-Make sure you are read to take the sign as soon as the play is over.
+When you are in the hole, that is when you are the next to be on deck, get your equipment ready and be prepared to go on deck as soon as the hitter leaves the batters box.
+Make sure you are ready to take the sign as soon as the play is over.